amckinney/backend-dev/docs/syllabus.md

 ## Grading

-The course is graded on a toal of 1000 points exactly, such that 10 points represent a single percentage point.
+The course is graded on a total of 1000 points exactly, such that 10 points represent a single percentage point.
 With that said, the course uses the traditional A-F grading scale, where each grade band is represented below.